MoonFrost28/CoC_Automation/README.md

 Python scripts for automating resources gathering

 # Roadmap
-[x] Factorize codes to be more modular
+- [x] Factorize codes to be more modular
-[] Add interface and .exe file for easier use
+- [ ] Add interface and .exe file for easier use
+- [ ] Add trophy calculation for optimized farming